 It’s unique, has views you’ll dream about, and will challenge you to come back and visit again and again at the Frederick Peak Golf Club in Valentine, Nebraska.
 Designed by the duo, Tom Lehman and Chris Brands of the Lehman Design Group, this public course will be a delight to play regardless of your experience as a golfer.
 The Lehman Design Group also designed the famous Dunes Course at The Prairie Club which is among one of the top courses to play in the United States.
 The 10 hole course gives majestic views of the Sandhills and Frederick Peak, a local landmark for which it’s named.
 Featuring a driving range and two practice putting greens, Frederick Peak Golf Club will be in your dreams, particularly on sweet summer days where you’ll challenge yourself with each of the 10 holes.

 The Valentine City Park is located just outside of town on North Main Street.
 Stately oak trees surround Minnechaduza Creek, which flows through the 40-acre park.
 It is open year-round and offers camping, fishing, a disc golf course, and hiking on more than a mile of trails.
-There is a rentable pavilion with a full kitchen and seating for up to 80 people.
+There is a rentable pavilion with a full kitchen and seating for up to 80 people and restrooms which offer free hot showers.
 A Girl Scout cabin on the northwest end of the park is also available for rent.
-RV camper pads are available near the restrooms, which offer free hot showers.
 Just across the road, the Mill Pond is a small stocked lake with fishing docks and a boat ramp.
 Only electric motors are allowed on boats.
 Down the road is the fish hatchery pond, which is also stocked and offers great fishing.

 The Cowboy Trail rails to trails project converted the abandoned Chicago and Northwestern railroad into a crushed limestone trail with wooden decked bridges.
 Currently, the trail is open from Valentine east to Norfolk—almost 200 miles!
 It is planned to eventually go west to Chadron for a total of 320 miles.
 One of the most spectacular parts of the trail is the old train trestle that crosses the Niobrara River just outside of Valentine.
 It is a quarter of a mile long and towers 150 feet above the river.
 The view is breathtaking!